What if the person you love doesn’t want anyone else to know about their dementia?

 But while evidence suggests that telling others can make the dementia journey a bit easier on everyone, there are no rules about who you should tell or when you should tell them.

 So if the person you care about insists that they want to keep it quiet, most family members are happy to simply respect their wishes.
 After all, there’s no need to tell everyone you know or people you don’t see very often.

 But what if they want to keep it even quieter?
 Want if they don’t even want their children or best friends to know?

 Many family carers admit that saying nothing can be incredibly difficult.
-Some shared their experiences recently on twitter.
-Richard Creighton, who cares for his wife Kate who has dementia, said; ‘This has been a big issue for me.
+Some shared their experiences on Twitter.
+Richard Creighton, who cares for his wife Kate who has dementia, tweeted; "This has been a big issue for me.
 Kate has always wanted to be private.
 She has told only one person, her best friend.
 I told our children three years after the diagnosis.
-After six years, I opened up.’
+After six years, I opened up."

 Nigel Gibbs decided to face his own diagnosis in a different way.
-‘My husband, when diagnosed with FTD, said straight away he was going to tell people.
-No secrets,’ says his wife Mary, ‘And he was going to hand in his driving licence immediately.’
+"My husband, when diagnosed with FTD [frontotemporal dementia], said straight away he was going to tell people.
+No secrets," says his wife Mary, "And he was going to hand in his driving licence immediately."

 Some family carers eventually find that their loved one’s desire to talk about their diagnosis changes as their illness progresses.
 "When Jan was first diagnosed, she was a champion of it," recalls Dan Gaetano.
 "She even talked about it on a morning TV show.
 I was the one who had a hard time.
 In the mid stages she seemed to balk at it and now in her later stages she has no concern.
 Now I am the one who talks/tweets about it."